vargaLaszlo/nodevagrant/docs/custom-settings.md

 Check the settings variables at the beginning of the Vagrantfile

 Note that if you find yourself using a Customfile for anything crazy or specifying different provisioning, then you may want to consider a new Vagrantfile entirely.

+## Custom gitconfig

+Copy your .gitconfig file in the same directory as the Vagrantfile, vagrant will copy it in the box home folder.

+## Custom shellscript

+Place your own shelscript named "user.sh" in "sh/provision" folder to run it in provision process